devrrnogueira/reacstore/README.md

 import React from 'react'
 import ReactDOM from 'react-dom'

-import { createStore, useStore } from './reactive'
+import { createStore, useStore } from 'reacstore'

 createStore({
     count: 0